adap/flower/doc/source/quickstart_mxnet.rst

 Our example consists of one *server* and two *clients* all having the same model.

 *Clients* are responsible for generating individual model parameter updates for the model based on their local datasets.
-These updates are then sent to the *server* which will aggregate them to produce a better model.
+These updates are then sent to the *server* which will aggregate them to produce an updated global model.
 Finally, the *server* sends this improved version of the model back to each *client*.
 A complete cycle of parameters updates is called a *round*.

 Now that we have a rough idea of what is going on, let's get started.
 We first need to install Flower.
 You can do this by running: